MDS Section GG guide

 • Document follow-up questions before acceptance, not after arrival.

-Where AdmitScoreā„¢ fits
+Where AdmitScore™ fits

 AdmitScore keeps MDS and PDPM signals inside admissions intelligence.

-AdmitScoreā„¢ does not turn MDS into a standalone product.
-It uses MDS- and PDPM-related clues as part of AI admissions analysis for SNFs: referral packet review, authorization readiness, documentation gaps, care-fit questions, and admin-only financial planning context.
+AdmitScore™ does not turn MDS into a standalone product.
+It uses MDS- and PDPM-related clues as part of AI admissions analysis for SNFs: referral packet review, authorization readiness, documentation-gap and denial-risk review, care-fit questions, and admin-only financial planning context.
+The same workflow also supports managing inbound SNF referrals across referral sources.

 • Admissions-level scope: no EHR replacement or broad SNF OS.